 Those few large players are companies that can benefit from the synergies created by vertical integration and economies of scale.
-Federico Veller, executive manager for chemicals at Argentina's state-controlled YPF, the country's largest energy company, and president of APLA's 39th Latin American Petrochemical Annual Meeting, anticipated: "The petrochemicals industry is the sector that will drive hydrocarbons consumption over the next vears.
+Federico Veller, executive manager for chemicals at Argentina's state-controlled YPF, the country's largest energy company, anticipated: "The petrochemicals industry is the sector that will drive hydrocarbons consumption over the next years.
 Large oil companies forecast flattened fuel demand, and this is why focus is increasingly placed on the petrochemicals business.
 Those companies that are vertically integrated, with feedstock production all the way to the downstream business, will be the most competitive ones," concluded Veller.